DelGrosso's Park: Children's rides

-Laguna Splash Waterpark
+Laguna Splash water park

-The first phase of the waterpark opened in 1997 with the addition of Tipton Waterworks, a children's water play structure with three small water slides and a large bucket that fills with water before tipping over onto guests below.
-In 1999, the second phase of the waterpark, five full-size water slides named the Tipton Rapids opened.
+The water park opened in 1997 with the addition of Tipton Waterworks, a children's water play structure with three small water slides and several water features.
+In 1999, the second phase of the water park opened, featuring five large water slides known collectively as Tipton Rapids.

-After many years without any major additions, the waterpark received a $12.5 million expansion in 2016, which saw the addition of a lazy river, a wave pool, a children's activity pool, five new refreshment stands, and a brand new entrance plaza.
-Along with the expansion, the complex received a brand new Italian theme to reflect the DelGrosso family's Italian heritage, and was named Laguna Splash (previously, the waterpark as a whole had no official name).
+After many years without any new additions, the water park received a $12.5 million expansion in 2016, which saw the addition of a lazy river, a wave pool, a children's activity pool, five new refreshment stands, and a new entrance plaza.
+The water park was also given the name Laguna Splash, as it previously had no official name.